amalnandu/lenovo-conservation-mode/readme.txt

---->	First open terminal in the extracted folder and type:
+1. Download the zip or clone the repo.

+2. Extract and open terminal, then enter:

 	chmod +x install.sh

----> Now install using command:
+3. Now install using command:

         ./install.sh

-Then, to toggle ON and OFF between Conservation mode, in terminal type
+4. Then, to toggle ON and OFF between Conservation mode, in terminal type

 	consv

-	........Enjoy.................
+	🚀.................Enjoy.................🚀